 - Excellence for Latino Students — Focus on an underserved population of Latinos

 - Excellence for All — Focus on an under-identified population of Gifted and Talented students of color

-These teams are facilitated by the Professional Learning Team to provide time and space for participants to deepen research-based knowledge; explore best practices in action; and focus on student engagement and achievement for targeted group of underserved students.
+These teams are facilitated by the Professional Learning Team in partnership with CELT, and other central office teams, to provide time and space for participants to deepen research-based knowledge, explore best practices in action, and focus on student engagement and achievement for a targeted group of underserved students.

 Using Improvement Science methods, grounded in continuous cycles of improvement and supported by the Carnegie Foundation for the Advancement of Teaching, Cohort I school teams have engaged various research and investigation techniques including;

 - Student and faculty Focus Groups